DarkCaster/Perpetual/docs/op_implement.md

 This stage plans the implementation based on the context gathered in Stage 1.
 It includes:

-1. Gather source code from relevant project files requested by LLM at stage 1, that needed to implement requested code.
+1. Gather source code from relevant project files requested by LLM at stage 1, that are needed to implement requested code.
 2. Querying the LLM to determine which files will be modified or created as a result of implementing code.
 3. Processing the LLM's response to extract file-list and reasoning (if enabled with `-pr` flag).